How can computers roll dice?

 We saw that once we've entered this cycle, we now only need to flip

-that actually help us?
+does that actually help us?
 Turns out, yes, it does!
-Here's its expected
+Here's its

-number of coin flips for a given n
+expected number of coin flips for a given n, plotted in

 green.